What are the aims of this leaflet?

 The exact cause of dermatomyositis is unknown.
 We do know that the body’s own immune system, which should defend us from infection, begins to attack the muscles and possibly the skin.
 This is known as an “autoimmune condition”.

 Dermatomyositis is a rare condition and is known to affect women more than men.
 While dermatomyositis can occur at any age, even occasionally in children, it is more common in adults over the age of 50.

 What are the symptoms of dermatomyositis?

 Dermatomyositis usually affects the muscles involved in movement such as the neck, arms or hips.
-Due to the inflammation in the muscles they become weak and may also be tender.
-The muscle weakness may make it difficult to do things that require lifting the arms over the head, such as combing or drying the hair, and lifting/stretching the legs, such as going up the stairs.
+Due to inflammation the muscles may become weak, stiff, sore and tender.
+Muscle weakness may make it difficult to do things such as raising the arms above the shoulders, climbing the stairs and lifting/stretching the legs.

 What does dermatomyositis look like?

 The rash seen in dermatomyositis can be quite variable but may affect the skin around the eyes (heliotrope rash), over the knuckles (Gottrons papules), on the face and the “V” at the front of the neck and other regions.
 It is often red or purple in colour and can be very itchy, particularly when the scalp is affected.
 The fingernails may be ragged and the skin around the fingernails may be inflamed.

 The rash is often made worse by sunlight and is therefore more obvious on areas of the skin which are exposed to the sun.

 Dermatomyositis may rarely affect other muscles, or organs, in the body.
 Some possible effects of these are listed below: